Microtribute/win-mouse-natural-scroll/README.md

 # Natural Scrolling

-This repository contains a PowerShell script that enables the natural scrolling behavior (reverse scrolling) for your connected USB mice under Windows 7, 8, 10, 11, and more.
+This repository contains a PowerShell script that enables the natural scrolling behavior (reverse scrolling) for your connected USB/Bluetooth mice under Windows 7, 8, 10, 11, and more.

 ## Usage